TDB’s own travel blogger Rachel DiMattia writes about her experience of travelling with parents!

 We now have a trip planned along part of the west coast of the United States when I arrive in LA.
-This is another two to three week trip.
+This is another two to a three-week trip.
 I feel confident that it will go well!
 After our Australia trip, I think we are actually great travel partners!
 I may not like to plan, but I do like the activities that my Mom plans for us, so it works out really well.

 HOW CAN YOU MAKE THINGS EASIER?